ITCC500 Research Methods in Information Systems and Technology (3 semester hours)

 ITCC697 Creative Project Capstone (3 semester hours)

 The Information Technology Creative Project Capstone course gives students the opportunity to address real-world issues relevant to their profession, plan and execute a project, contribute to their discipline while developing mastery of selected skills.
 Creative projects may originate from a wide variety of options such as standard operating procedures, training program manual, organizational change proposals, software and hardware design or development, or other information technology solutions.
-The student must submit a research proposal, preferably two months prior to enrolling in the course, and obtain approval from the Director of Graduate Information Technology Programs.
 NOTE: This course may not be taken until all other courses are COMPLETED and student has a 3.0 GPA.
 THIS COURSE IS 16 WEEKS.

 ITCC698 Information Technology Capstone (3 semester hours)

 Capstone course of studies completed toward the graduate degree in Information Technology.
 The student will complete a research thesis that demonstrates mastery and application of advanced research and analytic skills related to the learning outcomes of this degree program.
-The student must submit a research proposal, preferably two months prior to enrolling in the course, and obtain approval from the Director of Graduate Information Technology Programs.
 NOTE: This course may not be taken until all other courses are COMPLETED and student has a 3.0 GPA.THIS COURSE IS 16 WEEKS.